 In addition to your OTCAS essay, please address the GW program short essay questions (within the OTCAS online application).

-The admissions essay includes these two questions:
+The admissions essay includes the following two questions:

 - Letters of Recommendation